yanchenglee98/tp/docs/UserGuide.md

 Here's a step by step guide:
 1. Type the following command into the input box:
-`add-event n/Halloween dt/30/10/2020 20:00 l/Dining Hall d/Halloween celebration at Eusoff Hall.` and press <kbd>Enter</kbd> to execute the command
+`add-event n/Halloween dt/30/10/2020 20:00 l/Dining Hall d/Halloween celebration at Eusoff Hall` and press <kbd>Enter</kbd> to execute the command
 ![](https://i.imgur.com/LOuk97V.png)
 2. The events list will be updated to reflect the new event
 ![](https://i.imgur.com/wysMP9S.png)